 I live in Vermonniitty, Espoo in a three-roomed apartment with two lovely egyptian mau girls: Weera the mother and Inukshuk the daughter.
 On weekdays I either work or study.
-I'm working within product management at Unity and study in Aalto University majoring interaction between humans and computers and machine learning.
+I'm working as a Product Manager at Unity Technologies and study in Aalto University majoring interaction between humans and computers and machine learning.
 I have high interest in robotics as well and I already have some ideas for the future: a robot that cleans cat's toilets, plays with them, pets them...
 Yeah how can you say I'm a cat person? ;)